 North East England has a strong, fast growing gaming cluster.

-VRTGO Labs, based on the Gateshead Quays, was the first UK VR industry-led centre of excellence, producing cutting edge VR and AR technology.
-Companies that are part of the VRTGO network work with leading brands such as Audi, PlayStation and Oculus.
+VRTGO Labs, based on the Gateshead Quays, was the first UK Virtual Reality industry-led centre of excellence, producing cutting-edge VR and AR technology.
+Companies that are part of the VRTGO network, do business with leading international brands, including Audi, PlayStation and Oculus.

-Sunderland Software Centre is home to a number of games developers and software development companies.
+Sunderland Software Centre hosts games developers and software development companies.
 The centre supports the growth of the North East technology sector by providing business support and creating opportunities for aspiring and established software businesses.

-North East England has over 15,000 employees working in creative industries and has the highest proportion of students studying STEM subjects in the UK.
-The region offers a large talent pool of graduates with all five universities offering bespoke courses aimed at the games industry, including Computer Games and Visual Effects (Northumbria University), Game Technologies (Newcastle University) and Serious Games and Virtual Environments (Durham University).
+The North East has over 29,000 employees working in IT and Digital sector and has the highest proportion of students studying STEM subjects in the UK.
+The region offers a large talent pool of graduates, with all five universities offering bespoke courses aimed at the gaming industry.

-Ubisoft, the world’s third largest producer of video games, is employing 220 people at its Newcastle studio and a further 150 at its EMEA customer relationship centre, recruiting talented employees, from over 27 different countries and who speak over 16 languages.
+Ubisoft, the world’s third largest producer of video games, has a major presence in Newcastle upon Tyne and employs 220 people at its Newcastle studio, as well as further 150 staff at its EMEA customer relationship centre, recruiting highly talented employees from over 27 countries.

 Value for money